Rug Hooking vs. Rug Punch Needle - Understanding the Differences

 This ancient fiber art dates back to early civilizations, with rug-hooked textiles found in Egyptian tombs.
 Rug Hooking later gained popularity in England over 400 years ago and traveled to Canada and New England in the mid-1800s.
 Colonial women, unable to afford imported rugs, repurposed worn wool clothing and burlap sacks to create durable floor coverings—forming the foundation of the Rug Hooking tradition we know today.

-1. What Is Rug Hooking?
+What Is Rug Hooking?

-The Rug Hooking Tool
+Rug Hooking Technique:

 A rug hook resembles a crochet hook, featuring a metal shank with a hooked tip and a handle typically made of wood or other materials.

-How to Work a Rug Hooking Pattern
+How to Rug Hook:

 Rug hooking is worked from the front side of the pattern.
 The design faces you as you hook, and the loops are pulled forward to become the finished surface.

-Where to Start Hooking
+Where to start hooking:

 Begin at the center of the pattern and work outward.
 As loops are added, the pattern naturally expands due to increased density.

-Styles & Types of Rug Hooks
+Types of Rug Hooks

 Rug hooks come in many styles—pencil hooks, bent hooks, and ball hooks—available in various sizes and for right- or left-handed use.
 Popular makers include Hartman, Miller, and Fraser.
 Choosing a hook is highly personal and depends on comfort and wool strip width.